doubleblindssw23/Diff-TTSG/README.md

   </tbody>
 </table>

-> "And then a few weeks later after that my parents were away my granny was minding us and again I don't know why I told my brother to do this but I was like here."
+> And then a few weeks later after that my parents were away my granny was minding us and again I don't know why I told my brother to do this but I was like here.
 <table class="tg">
   <thead>
     <tr>